wootiml33t/RemotePhoneDialer/README.md

 -Implement logic for clear button on the dialpad

--Implement call and hangup button functionality
+-[X]Implement call and hangup button functionality

--Remove test sms
+-[X]Remove test sms

 -Beautification